 For general help, health information and advice, visit NHS Choices at http://www.nhs.uk/

-If you have not yet registered for Vision Online services to order your approved repeat prescriptions and book appointments, please download the registration form (click the following link) Online_Services_Registration_Form.pdf and return the completed form to the surgery in person, bringing your photo ID.
+If you have not yet registered for Vision Online services to order your approved repeat prescriptions and book appointments, please download the registration form (click the following link) Online_Services_Registration_Form.pdf and return the completed form to the surgery in person, bringing your photo ID and proof of address.

 OR you can complete the registration form at the surgery (forms are available at the reception desk).
 Remember to bring your photo ID with you!